-- Once Lead Scoring is enabled, you can begin to configure your lead scoring criteria.
+- Once enabled, you can begin to configure your lead scoring criteria.

-Now that lead scoring is active in your account, you can configure the different criteria you'd like to update your subscribers’ lead score by.
+Now that lead scoring is active in your account, you can configure the different criteria you'd like to update your subscribers’ lead scores by.

 Enter the path to the page you’d like to apply a score value to, then select the number of points you’d like to increment a subscriber’s lead score by when they visit the page.

 There are three fields reserved for your Special Pages Lead Scoring: